loveencounterflow/dbay/README.md

 The working principle of SQLx is to enable users to declare more or less arbitrary character sequences and their replacements, together with a simple-minded parsing of formal parameters and actual arguments for UDF-like functionality.
-An example: imagine one has to use the expression $( a^b )b^-1$ over and over in SQL queries.
-With SQLx, this expression can be declared like this:
+An example: imagine one has to use the expression ${a^b\over b}$ over and over in SQL queries.
+With SQLx, one can declare a macro like this:

 ```coffee
 db.declare SQL"""@secret_power( @a, @b ) = power( @a, @b ) / @b;"""